valentinradu/Helm/README.md

 ## Error handling

 Most of Helm's methods don't throw, instead, they report errors using the `errors` published property.
-This allows seamless integration with SwiftUI handlers (e.g. `Button`'s action) while also allowing easy debugging and error assertion.
+This allows seamless integration with SwiftUI handlers (e.g. `Button`'s action) while also making things easy to debug and assert.

 ```swift
 _helm.$errors